aoihd/RSM/README.md

 # Title: A Rapid Screening Method for Suspected Defects in Steel Pipe Welds by Combining Correspondence Mechanism and Normalizing Flow

-The supplementary material (video) of our method can be found at: https://www.bilibili.com/video/BV1nu4y1a7LT

-Dataset can be found at: https://pan.baidu.com/s/1-qM-CVTsBcnjglNJwNkLyQ?pwd=w4ho password：：w4ho

 We have published our code and dataset.